| ||||||||||||||||

 living in the Rooksbridge, Brent and Lympsham areas in the late 1700's.
 I

-am most grateful to Kym Edwards for letting us share his family history notes.
+am most grateful to Kym Edwards for letting us share her family history notes.

 And you will find many connections with local names and places.
 And this will be